 Postcapitalism: A Beginner’s Guide to Paradigm Change presents a workable radical alternative paradigm to the current failing global ideological capitalist socio-economic paradigm.
-The Tao of Sustainable Development is a paradigm change of philosophy, education, psychology, values, organisation, the nature of consciousness, the nature of the state and technology.
-A continuation along the destructive linear path of the arms-trade walking hand in hand with neo-liberalist capitalist ‘free’ market economics (based on fiat currencies lent into existence, bearing debt, as part of a system of fractional reserve banking) is no longer fit for purpose; only a paradigm change of socio-economic political philosophy can deliver long term environmental sustainability and social justice.
+Postcapitalism: A Beginner’s Guide to Paradigm Change examines, among other topics, philosophy, education, psychology, values, organisation, the nature of consciousness, the nature of the state and technology.
+A continuation along the destructive linear path of the arms-trade walking hand in hand with ideological capitalist ‘free’ market economics (based on fiat currencies lent into existence, bearing debt, as part of a system of fractional reserve banking) is no longer fit for purpose; only a paradigm change of socio-economic political philosophy can deliver long term environmental sustainability and social justice.
 Furthermore, Postcapitalism: A Beginner’s Guide to Paradigm Change proposes that there are five minimum characteristics to achieve sustainable societies both locally and globally.
 These characteristics are;

 - Sustainable Agriculture & Animal Husbandry

 - Cyclical Resource Use (C2C) and Clean Green Free Energy

 - Individual and Collective Psychological Freedom

 - Effective & Egalitarianish State Forms and Non-State Forms (NSFs)

 - Holistic, Compassionate and Research-Based Education Systems

 These five parts; Sustainable systems of Agriculture and Animal Husbandry; Cyclical Resource use and Clean Green Energy; Individual and Collective Psychological Freedom; Effective & Egalitarian State Forms and Non-State Forms (NSF): Holistic, Compassionate and Research-Based Education Systems are examined in detail in Postcapitalism: A Beginner’s Guide to Paradigm Change, and all five are necessary.
 The primary aim of this work is, to facilitate a questioning of the assumptions that we have about human organisation and investigate alternatives to the prevailing global economic paradigm of neo-liberal capitalism and it’s newer mutating offspring of Technofeudalism; to look at the world with new eyes.
 Secondly it is to empower groups & individuals with a simultaneously realistic and glorious vision of the human future.
 Thirdly it is to suggest some possible starting actions to bring about the transformations required for our thriving human future.